-9.1 Patients on the islet transplant list as at 31 March, 2011 - 2020
+9.1 Patients on the islet transplant list as at 31 March, 2012 - 2021

 Figure 9.1 shows the number of patients on the islet transplant list at 31 March each year.
-The number of patients active on the islet transplant list has decreased by 33% from 42 in 2018/19 to 28 on 29 February 2020.
-Of the 28, 43% (12) patients are registered for an SIK transplant.
+The number of patients active on the islet transplant list has decreased by 32% from 28 on 29 February 2020 to 19 on 31 March 2021.
+Of the 19, 58% (11) patients were registered for an SIK transplant.

-Figure 9.2 shows the number of patients on the active islet transplant list at 29 February 2020 by centre.
-Of the 28 patients on the active transplant list 39% were registered at Manchester, of which 10 were SIK, 25% at Newcastle and 18% at Edinburgh, one patient was registered for an SIK at both Oxford and Edinburgh.
-There were no patients registered at Bristol.
+Figure 9.2 shows the number of patients on the active islet transplant list at 31 March 2021 by centre.
+Of the 19 patients on the active transplant list 47% were registered at Manchester, of which eight were SIK, 26% at Newcastle (one SIK) and 16% at Edinburgh (two SIK).

-Figure 9.3 shows the number of patients on the islet transplant list at 31 March each year between 2011 and 2020 for each transplant centre.
+Figure 9.3 shows the number of patients on the islet transplant list at 31 March each year between 2012 and 2021 for each transplant centre.
 There have been very few patients registered at Bristol, King's College or the Royal Free, in the time period.

-9.2 Post-registration outcomes, 1 April 2016 - 31 March 2017
+9.2 Post-registration outcomes, 1 April 2017 - 31 March 2018

 An indication of outcomes for patients listed for an islet transplant is summarised in Figure 9.4.
 This shows the proportion of patients transplanted or still waiting one and three years after joining the list.
 It also shows the proportion removed from the transplant list (typically because they become too unwell for transplant) and those who died while on the transplant list.
-56% of patients were transplanted within one year, while three years after listing 62% of patients had received a transplant and 28% were removed from the list.
+59% of patients were transplanted within one year, while three years after listing 68% of patients had received a transplant and 16% were removed from the list.

 Figure 9.5 shows the proportion of patients transplanted or still waiting three years after joining the list by centre.
-Three years after registration, 26% and 33% of patients were removed from the list at Edinburgh and Newcastle, respectively.
+Three years after registration, 25%, 22% and 14% of patients were removed from the list at Oxford, Edinburgh and Manchester, respectively.
 Of those centres with patients registered in this time period, all transplanted 50% or more of their patients within three years.
-There were no patients who died whilst waiting for an islet transplant.
+17% and 14% of patients died whilst waiting for an islet transplant at Newcastle and Manchester, respectively.

-9.3 Demographic characteristics, 1 April 2019 - 31 March 2020
+9.3 Demographic characteristics, 1 April 2020 - 31 March 2021

-The sex and age group of patients registered on the islet transplant list during 2019/20 are shown by centre in Figures 9.6 and 9.7.
+The sex and age group of patients registered on the islet transplant list during 2020/21 are shown by centre in Figures 9.6 and 9.7.
 Note that all percentages quoted are based only on data where relevant information was available.

-Overall, the majority of patients registered on the islet transplant list were female (61%) and the median age was 55 years.
+Overall, the majority of patients registered on the islet transplant list were female (66%) and the median age was 50 years.

-9.4 Patient waiting times for those currently on the list, 29 February 2020
+9.4 Patient waiting times for those currently on the list, 31 March 2021

-Figure 9.8 shows the length of time patients have been waiting on the islet transplant list at 29 February 2020 by centre.
-One highly sensitised patient (99% cRF) registered at Manchester has been waiting more than seven years for transplant.
+Figure 9.8 shows the length of time patients have been waiting on the islet transplant list at 31 March 2021 by centre.

-9.5 Median waiting time to transplant, 1 April 2014 - 31 March 2018
+9.5 Median active waiting time to transplant, 1 April 2015 - 31 March 2019

 The length of time a patient waits for any islet transplant varies across the UK.
-The median waiting time for deceased donor islet transplantation is calculated using the Kaplan-Meier method and is shown in Figure 9.9 and Table 9.1 for patients registered at each individual unit.
+The median active waiting time for deceased donor islet transplantation is calculated using the Kaplan-Meier method and is shown in Figure 9.9 and Table 9.1 for patients registered at each individual unit.

-The median waiting time to transplant for patients registered on the islet transplant list between 1 April 2014 and 31 March 2018 is 464 days (over one year).
-The median waiting time is not shown where less than 10 patients are registered.
+The median active waiting time to transplant for patients registered on the islet transplant list between 1 April 2015 and 31 March 2019 is 564 days (around 18 months).
+The median active waiting time is not shown where less than 10 patients are registered.